-At 93,000 MT, Peru holds the highest silver reserves by country in the world.
-And unlike some countries with high silver reserves, the nation was a major producer of silver in 2017.
-It put out 4,500 MT of the metal, coming in second place in the world.
+At 110,000 metric tons (MT), Peru is tied with Poland for the highest silver reserves by country in the world.
+And unlike some countries with high silver reserves, the nation was a major producer of silver in 2018.
+It put out 4,300 MT of the metal, coming in second place in the world.

-The majority of Peru’s silver is produced at the Antamina mine, located in province of Huari.
-The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (TSE:8058).
+The majority of Peru’s physical silver is produced at the Antamina mine, located in the province of Huari.
+The mine is a joint venture between BHP (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN,OTC Pink:GLCNF), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (OTC Pink:MSBHF,TSE:8058).
 Although it is primarily a copper mine, it still produces more silver than any other in the country.

-Minerals account for about 60 percent of Peru’s total exports, and silver is considered a “flagship product“ with a rich history dating back to pre-Columbian times.
-Peru is also the world’s second-largest copper producer, the third-largest producer of zinc and tin and the fifth-largest producer of gold.
+Minerals account for more than 50 percent of Peru’s total exports, and silver is considered a “flagship product” with a rich history dating back to pre-Columbian times. has also the way in the space, as it is the second-largest copper producer in the world.
+Additionally, Peru holds the title of the third largest producer of zinc and tin and the fifth largest producer of gold.

 Silver reserves: 89,000 MT

-Australia produces much less silver than Peru, but its reserves of the metal are nevertheless high.
-It put out only 1,200 MT of silver in 2017, and its reserves stand at 89,000 MT.
+Mines in Australia produce much less of the silver , but the country’s reserves of the metal are nevertheless high.
+It put out only 1,200 MT of silver in 2018, and its holdings stand at 89,000 MT.
 As such, it appears there’s a long life still left for silver mining in the country.

 Silver mining goes all the way back to the early 1900s in Australia.
-BHP Billiton began as a silver producer there in the 1920s, and today South32 (ASX:S32), an offshoot of BHP Billiton, operates the Cannington mine in the same region.
-The mine is the country’s largest producer of the metal.
+BHP began as a silver producer there in the 1920s, and today South32 (ASX:S32,OTC Pink:SHTLF), an offshoot of BHP, operates the Cannington mine in the same region.
+The mine produces the most silver for the country.

 More silver reserves by country

-Peru, Australia and Poland have the highest silver reserves, but many other countries also hold significant silver reserves.
+Peru, Poland and Australia lead the world with the highest silver reserves, but many other countries also held significant silver reserves in 2018.
 Here’s a quick look at where other nations stand: